Kalick153/Cooperative-Multi-agent-RL-project/README.md

 ---
 ## Results
 You can see the complete training results in the Jupyter notebook.
-ALso you can read the report below with a showt overview of the project
+Also you can read the report with a short overview of the project.

 ## GiFs!!